 Any VAT withheld in exempt and Zero rated supplies is treated as tax paid in error and therefore refundable by the Commissioner.

 How do I pay for Withholding VAT?

-Withheld VAT is remitted by appointed withholding VAT Agents to the Commissioner on weekly basis unless the Commissioner has accepted an alternative method.
+Withheld VAT is remitted by appointed withholding VAT Agents to the Commissioner on the 20th day of the month following deduction.